Nadine Dorries tells Liz Truss to call an early general election

 NADINE Dorries has criticised Liz Truss for ditching key policies pushed forward by Boris Johnson's administration.

-The former culture secretary said the new Prime Minister should hold a general election and win a “whole new mandate.”
+The former culture secretary said the new Prime Minister should hold a general election and win a “whole new mandate” for her agenda.

 The criticism of the fledgling Tory leader came just hours after Chancellor Kwasi Kwarteng was forced to ditch his plans to abolish the top rate of tax for high earners.

-Ms Dorries, said key policies, including the privatisation of Channel 4 and the Online Safety Bill had been “signed off” and “ready to go” but had been parked by the new administration.
+Ms Dorries, a staunchly loyal supporter of Boris Johnson, said key policies, including the privatisation of Channel 4 and the Online Safety Bill had been “signed off” and “ready to go” but had been parked by the new administration.

 Dorries tweeted: “Widespread dismay at the fact that three years of work has effectively been put on hold.
 No one asked for this.